 What is an LMS?

-An LMS is an online space where educational content of all types are collected, organised and managed to create an enriched learning environment.
+An LMS is an online space (portal/intranet) where educational content of all types are collected, organised and managed to create an enriched learning environment.

 The Power of Online Video

-Blogging and forum discussions are a great way to encourage further discussions, document ideas as well as enhance collaboration between groups of students or even teachers.
+Blogging and forum discussions are a great way to encourage further discussions, document ideas as well as enhance collaboration between groups of students and teachers.
 A major advantage of this includes being able to access and contribute from anywhere at any time.
 (Examples of these tools are Edublogs & Edmodo)

 Interactive Learning Apps

 Subject-specific applications that enhance learning are endless.
 The ability to learn new concepts easily and receive instant feedback from drill and practice exercises provides for student engagement.

 Working in a collaborative environment requires immediate access to ideas, sites and resources.
 Can’t meet with your group to research or discuss ideas on an assignment?
 You can now share files, bookmarks and resources online which means information is always available and easy to access.
 (Delicious, Digg, Twitter, Links to Library resources including catalogue and online databases)

 Wikis are the electronic version of the traditional poster/cardboard assignment.
 Essentially, a wiki is a website that allows collaborative editing of its content and structure by its users.
 (Wikispaces)

 Cloud computing is Internet-based computing, whereby shared resources, software, and information are provided to mobile ICT devices on demand.
 The main focus of this type of computing is that all activity & storage occurs “in the cloud”.
 All Web 2.0 activities like creating mind maps, posters, word clouds, cartoons, avatars, and drawings all use “Cloud computing” servers for storage.
 Examples of these are, Voicethread, Slideshare and Prezi.